Queen Mary 2 Eastbound Transatlantic Crossing

 Sailing Across the North Atlantic Ocean

-In the spring, we boarded Cunard’s RMS Queen Mary 2 in New York City and began a timeless seven-day journey across the Atlantic Ocean to Southampton, England.
-Aboard the world’s last true ocean liner, we experienced the quiet majesty of crossing the sea under our own momentum, watching the rhythms of sky and water unfold slowly day by day.
+In the spring, we boarded Cunard’s RMS Queen Mary 2 in New York City and began a seven-day journey across the Atlantic Ocean to Southampton, England.
+Aboard the world’s last true ocean liner, we experienced the quiet majesty of crossing the sea under our own momentum, slowly day by day.

-This blog series recounts life at sea between continents - elegant formal dinners, fog-shrouded mornings on the promenade deck, afternoons of tea and books, stargazing from the upper deck, and the gentle solitude that only comes when land is far behind.
+This blog series recounts life at sea between continents - including elegant formal dinners, fog-shrouded mornings on the promenade deck, afternoons enjoying high tea or reading books, and the gentle solitude that only comes when land and our screens are far behind.
 With no ports of call between embarkation and disembarkation, this was a voyage made for those drawn to the sea itself.

 Whether you're planning your own crossing or simply curious what happens when you choose to sail - not fly - between worlds, we invite you to walk with us as we step into this unique form of slow travel.